SynthRender and I-AsSET: Open-Source Framework and Dataset for Bidirectional Sim-Real Transfer in Industrial Object Perception: Introduction

-The next section reviews the current state-of-the-art in industrial domain randomization and adaptation.
-We then describe the 2D-to-3D generation techniques employed in our methodology, followed by our SynthRender framework, and our \acrshort{IRIS} dataset.
-Subsequently, we present and discuss the results of multiple ablation studies.
-Finally, we draw conclusions and outline directions for future work.
+The next section reviews the current state-of-the-art in industrial domain randomization and adaptation. \autoref{sec:method} describes the unified framework for 2D-to-3D generation techniques and their combination with the SynthRender framework.
+Also, the \acrshort{iasset} dataset is introduced.
+Subsequently, \autoref{sec:results} presents and discusses the results of multiple ablation studies.
+Finally, \autoref{sec:conclusions} draws conclusions and outlines directions for future work.